 Your Love, Your Way

-Every couple is unique.
-As a couples therapist, I honor the way that you and your partner choose to express love.
-By applying the principles of fairness, justice and sensitivity to your primary relationship, I believe that polyamory and non-monogamy can bring beauty, excitement and fulfillment to your life together.
-My conviction that couples should have the freedom to create the kind of relationship that works for them, combined with my deep understanding of what makes intimate relationships work makes me especially qualified to help polyamorous couples create the kind of lifestyle they desire.
+Our conviction that couples should have the freedom to create the kind of relationship that works for them, combined with our deep understanding of what makes intimate relationships work make us especially qualified to help open and polyamorous couples create the kind of lifestyle they desire.